NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Courier.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.

 You're trained in the Society skill and the Lore skill for the city in which you were raised.
-You gain the [[Feats/Glean Contents|Glean Contents]] skill feat.
+You gain the [[Glean Contents|Glean Contents]] skill feat.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*